Five Benefits of Using Augmented Reality in Product Design

 1. Augmented Reality Brings Products to Life

 Visualization is the core activity in the design process.
 In the early stages of development, product and user experience concepts are typically envisioned and shaped through sketching and CAD modeling.
-Designers are very effective in using these tools to create.
-But on paper or on the computer screen, their concepts are disconnected from realities of scale and spatial context.
+Designers are very effective in using these tools to create a 3D model and digital content.
+But on paper or on the computer screen, their concepts are disconnected from realities of scale and spatial context in the physical world.

 2. Visualization in Context